JoshMayerr/passport-mcp/README.md

 # PassportMCP

-PassportMCP is a powerful tool that lets developers build MCP (Multi-Client Protocol) servers for any website by automatically syncing browser authentication to outbound requests.
-It's built on top of BrowserPassport, which handles the low-level browser authentication state capture and reuse.
+PassportMCP lets you build MCP servers for any given website with automatic browser auth syncing.
+It wraps FastMCP and automatically adds necessary auth headers and cookies from the browser to outbound requests.
+Bulid any MCP you want without worrying about auth!
+As long as you log in through the browser, it's fair game.
+Often easier than paying for developer APIs (ex: twitter/X), avoiding rate limits, or great for sites that don't have one.

 ## How It Works

 1. Install the Chrome extension
 2. Log into your website normally in Chrome
-3. The extension captures authentication headers and cookies
+3. The extension sync authentication headers and cookies
 4. Use PassportMCP to build authenticated MCP tools

 ```python